sukantg/eth-slovakia-2025/README.md

 - Send crypto by phone
 - Confirmation modal

-> Add screenshots here in markdown format or upload in repo’s `/assets`.
+> Add screenshots here in markdown format or upload in repo's `/assets`.

 ---